 Projects requesting over $5,000 are reviewed by three peer scholars from the same application round, outside the applicant’s department, who evaluate each proposal based on the following criteria: quality of social science scholarship (including theory and methodology), the importance of the core ideas and whether they are innovative, whether the work is likely to inspire future research, and whether the budget is appropriate.
 We also consider whether the research design is methodologically sound, the likelihood of the research resulting in publication in peer-reviewed journals, and whether the project is likely to obtain external funding at some point.
-We fund conferences of interest to social scientists across the university, when the budget appears justified, and primarily supports Cornell social science faculty members as opposed to faculty from other institutions.
+We fund conferences of interest to social scientists across the university when the budget appears justified and primarily supports Cornell social science faculty members instead of faculty from other institutions.
 Projects requesting under $5,000 in funding are reviewed internally.

 If I have been funded by the CCSS before, how long should I wait before reapplying?

 Faculty who have previously received a CCSS grant as a lead PI can reapply for funding after a two-year wait.
-In other words, if CCSS funding was received in Fall 2017, the faculty member may reapply in Fall 2019.
-Exceptions to this is that prior research grant awardees are able to submit a conference grant proposal and vice versa, within the two-year wait period and responses to calls for research on special topics may not be subject to the two-year rule.
-Research grant awardees must wait the full two years before submitting another research grant proposal and conference grant awardees must wait the two years before submitting another conference grant proposal.
+In other words, if a PI received CCSS funding in Fall 2017, the faculty member may reapply in Fall 2019.
+Exceptions to this are that prior research grant awardees can submit a conference grant proposal and vice versa within the two-year wait period, and responses to calls for research on special topics may not be subject to the two-year rule.
+Research grant awardees must wait the full two years before submitting another research grant proposal, and conference grant awardees must wait the two years before submitting another conference grant proposal.
 CCSS Faculty Fellowships are not subject to the two-year rule.